Epicenter

 Boasting the UK’s largest Korean community, New Malden – and Burlington Road in particular – is the epicentre of Korean food in the UK.
 [Guardian]

-And if there’s an epicentre of the puppet scene these days, it’s in an industrial park just off the Macleod Trail … [Calgary Herald]
+And if there’s an epicentre of the puppet scene these days, it’s in an industrial park just off the Macleod Trail.
+[Calgary Herald]

-In contrast, these writers use epicenter well:
+In contrast, these writers use epicenter in its older sense:

 He maintained that Greece, the epicenter of the crisis, would remain in the single currency zone.
 [CNN]